posrocket/posrocket-python-sdk/docs/source/how_to/catalog_service.rst

     - Each Service has 2 Getter functions which are:
         * Get category by ID:
+            get a specific `CatalogCategoryModel`_. by id

         .. sourcecode:: python

             category = launch_pad.catalog_category_service.get_category_by_id(<category_id>)

         * Get all categories:
+            get all current business `CatalogCategoryModel`_. you can select the page by passing the page variables to the get_categories function.

         .. sourcecode:: python